DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

 The federal government rarely gets 100% of “mixed exploratory” volumes.
 You can see these categories disaggregated in the federal production dataset, downloadable on this page.

+<h3 alt="Quartz crystal units">Why is quartz crystal measured in “tickets/pounds”?</h3>

+Quartz crystal is sometimes sold in relatively small quantities in gift shops and tourist attractions.
+In some cases, tourists can buy admission tickets to dig for their own minerals.
+For those transactions, ONRR may collect royalties on the admission tickets, not on the weight of minerals collected.
+Furthermore, some minerals are sold by quality, not by weight.

+The unit “tickets/pounds” shows quantities measured in both tickets sold and weight sold, combined, even though the units measure different things.
+The royalty amount for ticket transactions often don't meet ONRR's review threshold, so the specific quantities in weight are unknown.

 ## Data dictionary

 ### Fields and definitions